daattali/beautiful-jekyll/WhoWeAre.md

 ---
 layout: page
-title: Demographics of our participants
+subtitle: Who are we?
 ---

 We are a global network of marine scientists and evolutionary biologists.
 You do not need to work in marine systems to join!
 We welcome new members anytime - see our "How to Join" Page for information on how to sign up.

+Below are some demographic information about our participants.
+The charts are interactive, so you can learn more by using the mouse to hover above the bars.

 ### Distribution of participants by career stage: